 The Flotation Plant would process approximately 6,400 tons per day of tailings obtained from TSF-1.
-Water used in the Flotation Plant would be provided from GSM's existing freshwater supply and reclaim water from TSF-2.
+Water used in the Flotation Plant would be provided from GSM's existing freshwater supply and reclaim water from a mixture of potential sources, which might include the Rattlesnake interception wells, East Flank pumpback wells (between TSF-1 and TSF-2), Mineral Hill South Well (Pit sump), and tailings solution pond in the Pit.
 The Flotation Plant would produce a concentrate of residual fine gold and sulfide minerals (predominantly pyrite), thus reducing the potential reactivity of the reprocessed tailings.
 The sulfide concentration of incoming TSF-1 tailings averages 4 percent and concentration would be reduced in reprocessed tailings to a target average of 0.5 percent total (or nonsulfate) sulfur.
 Outgoing concentrate is expected to have a sulfide content of approximately 42 percent (GSM 2021a).
 The produced concentrate would be loaded from the Flotation Plant into covered over-the-highway semitrucks for transporting to Barrick's existing mines in Nevada (GSM 2021a).